ros2/ros2_documentation/source/Concepts/About-Quality-of-Service-Settings.rst

 ----------

 Some QoS policies have possible events related to them.
-Developers may provide each publisher and subscription callback functions that are triggered by these QoS events and handle them in a way they see fit, similar to how messages received on a topic are handled.
+Developers may provide each publisher and subscription with callback functions that are triggered by these QoS events and handle them in a way they see fit, similar to how messages received on a topic are handled.

-The following are the possible QoS events that developers may subscribe to:
+Developers may subscribe to the following QoS events that are associated with a publisher:

 * Offered deadline missed

-  The publisher did not publish a message within the expected duration that was set out by the actual deadline QoS policy.
+  The publisher has not published a message within the expected duration that was set out by the deadline QoS policy.

-* Requested deadline missed

-  The subscription did not receive a message within the expected duration that was set out by the actual deadline QoS policy.

 * Liveliness lost

   The publisher has failed to indicate its liveliness within the lease duration.

-* Liveliness changed

-  The subscription has noticed that one or more publishers on the topic that it is subscribed to has failed to indicate their liveliness within the lease duration.

 * Offered incompatible QoS

   The publisher has encountered a subscription on the same topic that is requesting a QoS profile that the offered QoS profile cannot satisfy, resulting in no connection between the publisher and that subscription.

+Developers may subscribe to the following QoS events that are associated with a subscription:

+* Requested deadline missed

+  The subscription has not received a message within the expected duration that was set out by the deadline QoS policy.

+* Liveliness changed

+  The subscription has noticed that one or more publishers on the subscribed topic has failed to indicate their liveliness within the lease duration.

 * Requested incompatible QoS